-Productivity is the most popular subject of all regarding warehouse logistics on LinkedIn.
-Quality is not at all as popular.
+Productivity and efficiency is the most popular subjects regarding warehouse logistics on LinkedIn.
+You don’t see many posts about quality, it is not at all as popular.
 However, it is extremely important with great quality for a company regardless if it is B2B or B2C.
 The customer’s quality experience from ordering to delivery is just as important as the costs of the total flow of goods if you want increased flow of new customers to your business and want to increase the turnover.

 My opinion is that many companies complicates quality work in a warehouse and becomes narrow-minded.
 Managers have far too great focus on the employees (human mistakes) and often believes the employees doing picking mistakes or packing/delivery mistakes because of carelessness.
 I often hear how warehouse management keep on nagging about the same kind of mistakes month in and month out.
 It is very naive to believe that you can prevent an employee to do mistakes with reminders and nagging of every mistake.
 In case, the same error repeated constantly, there is a system error not the warehouse staff’s fault.